MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Add-Content.md

 ## DESCRIPTION

 The `Add-Content` cmdlet appends content to a specified item or file.
-You can specify the content by typing the content in the command or by specifying an object that contains the content.
+Content can be passed in from the pipeline or specified by using the **Value** parameter.
+By default, `Add-Content` overwrites the existing content of an item.
+To append content to a file, use the **Append** parameter.

 If you need to create files or directories for the following examples, see [New-Item](New-Item.md).